MateusOjeda/Changana-Portuguese-Dicionary/README.md

 I chose to use react native with Expo CLI (not React Native CLI) to make it easier

+1. Initialize the basic expo application

+npx create-expo-app@latest

+2. Login to expo:

+npx expo login

+3. Start application with Fast Refresh

+npx expo start

+---

+OLD -> Fast Refresh didn't work on docker.
+I should run on my pc, develop the first version, than 'dockerise' it

 # Run docker container on node

 docker run -it --entrypoint sh -p 8080:80 --mount type=bind,source=${PWD}\changanaDictionary,target=/app/Changana-Portuguese-Dicionary --name appDictionary node:22-alpine